 Building on that success, in 2010 we helped the National Park Service purchase more than 4,000 acres of former Hancock Timber land.
 These purchases added more than 800 acres to the Canyonlands Unit of the preserve and more than 3,600 acres along Village Creek, which establishes a continuous habitat corridor for migratory waterfowl and songbirds and serves as a floodplain that will benefit the communities along Village Creek and the Neches River.

-Boggy SloughIn 2011, we worked with Temple-Inland to permanently preserved 4,458 acres of vital bottomland hardwood forests along a 16.8 mile stretch of the Neches River known as Boggy Slough.
+Boggy SloughIn 2015, we completed a conservation easement of more than 19,000 acres of vital bottomland hardwood forests along a 16.8 mile stretch of the Neches River—an area known as Boggy Slough.
 For decades Boggy Slough has been managed as a wildlife and forest management research and demonstration area.
 The tract provides ideal habitat for white-tailed deer and eastern turkey as well as numerous ducks, songbirds and fish.
-A conservation easement donated by Temple-Inland assures the perpetual stewardship of the exceptional wildlife habitat within the river bottom west of Lufkin, between State Highways 7 and 94.
+A conservation easement assures the perpetual stewardship of the exceptional wildlife habitat within the river bottom west of Lufkin, between State Highways 7 and 94.

 “Temple-Inland has an impressive 110-year history of managing their lands for conservation values and outcomes.
 The protection of Boggy Slough further demonstrates their commitment to long-term conservation in east Texas—an area that is one of the Fund’s top priorities nationwide,” said Andy Jones, Texas director for the Fund.